-Specifically, RUSVM offers Certificate in One Health, a Doctoral (PhD) Degree Program and both a MSc by Coursework in One Health (MSc One Health) online and a MSc by Research degree program.
+Specifically, RUSVM offers Graduate Certificate in One Health, a Doctoral (PhD) Degree Program and both a MSc by Coursework in One Health (MSc One Health) online and a MSc by Research degree program.
 All programs are offered to international students and arrangements are in place for intercalated and integrated MSc by Research for individual DVM students.

 "Graduate programs" or "graduate degree programs" signifies ALL graduate programs offered by RUSVM.
-For the purpose of this Student Handbook, "graduate by research degrees" means the MSc by Research, PhD and PhD by Research Publications.
-RUSVM currently offers only one MSc by Coursework degree program, the MSc One Health degree program and one graduate certificate program, the Certificate in One Health.
+For the purpose of this Student Handbook, "graduate research degrees" means the MSc by Research, PhD and PhD by Research Publications.